actionml/cluster-setup/readme.md

 	export JAVA_HOME=/usr # this may not work of everyone export PATH=$PATH:/usr/local/pio/bin:/usr/local/hadoop/sbin:/usr/local/hadoop/bin:/usr/local/spark/sbin
 	export JAVA_OPTS="-Xmx8g" # The Universal recommender driver likes memory so I set it here
-	# it could also be passed in to the launcher every time - this is a shorcut
+	# it could also be passed in to the launcher every time - this is a shortcut

 	# Hadoop
 	export HADOOP_INSTALL=/usr/local/hadoop